-- The following instructions are for use with Windows Firewall.
-If you are using another firewall for your system, contact the firewall manufacturer for instructions on setting service exceptions. - Sage recommends contacting your system administrator if you need to change firewall settings. - This procedure does not cover setting firewall exceptions for installations on a workgroup.
+- Sage recommends contacting your system administrator if you need to change firewall feetings. - This procedure does not cover setting firewall exceptions for installations on a work roop.
 If you are using SQL Server on a workgroup server, you must set separate firewall exceptions to allow your workstations to communicate with the SQL Server instance.
 Refer to the Installation & Administration Guide for instructions.